 Ford is committed to respecting human rights everywhere we operate, because it is the right thing to do and it strengthens our business in the long run.
 We are a leader in addressing human rights and working conditions in the auto industry.
+As discussed on the Policy Letters and Directives page, our commitment to human rights is embodied in our Policy Letter 24: Code of Human Rights, Basic Working Conditions, and Corporate Responsibility.

-In 2008, Ford joined the United Nations Global Compact, a framework for businesses committed to aligning their operations and strategies with 10 universally accepted principles in the areas of human rights, labor, the environment and anti-corruption.
+In 2008, we joined the United Nations Global Compact, a framework for businesses committed to aligning their operations and strategies with 10 universally accepted principles in the areas of human rights, labor, the environment and anti-corruption.

-And for several years, Ford has worked with leaders of the U.S. Department of State's human rights programs and the U.S. Department of Labor to explore how to encourage multinational companies to act as a positive force in protecting human rights in global trade, both through work in their own supply chains and through advocacy.
+And for several years, we have worked with leaders of the U.S. Department of State's human rights programs and the U.S. Department of Labor to explore how to encourage multinational companies to act as a positive force in protecting human rights in global trade, both through work in their own supply chains and through advocacy.
 We have also consulted with these agencies on how the U.S. government can encourage the protection of human rights through its purchasing practices.

 Several states have passed local legislation to prevent human trafficking, and we are watching for a federal regulation.
-Ford supports the underlying goals of human rights legislation, and where appropriate, Ford is participating in sector-specific initiatives and with international organizations to systematically evaluate supply chains to determine the most effective measures to combat human rights violations.
+Ford supports the underlying goals of human rights legislation, and where appropriate, we are participating in sector-specific initiatives and with international organizations to systematically evaluate supply chains to determine the most effective measures to combat human rights violations.